 The final consideration is this unit is not made for tough tree roots, though it does work with some patience and the proper cutting head.
 We recommend pairing the K-400 with the Ridgid 63025 T-209 2″ Spiral Cutter head pictured below to clear tree roots.
 Considering this machine costs significantly less than more heavy-duty models, it’s worth a look for most homeowners, especially for conscientious folks who schedule maintenance cleanings.

 The final model is our top budget drain auger pick for tree roots.
 Before we list several of the key features, we want you to know that this model is not specifically designed for cutting through tree roots, similar to the K-400 above.
 However, for light jobs that don’t require the cutting of thick tree roots, this budget machine has the ability to get the job done for 1000s of bucks less than the cost of a heavy-duty rooter.

 The cable size matches the Ridgid K-400 Drum Machine at 75′ x 1/2″, and Mophorn rates the cable for 1″ to 4″ drains.
 Always remember to compare the size of the drain you need to clear to the machine’s capacity to ensure you fall within the rated range.
 Skipping this step has the potential to lead to the hassle of initiating an inconvenient return or failure to clear the clog.

-The base package includes 8 cutting heads, air-activated foot switch, work gloves, and of course, the machine with the cable.
+The base package includes 8 cutting heads, an air-activated foot switch, work gloves, and of course, the machine with the cable.
 There are 4 types of cutting heads, including boring bulb, spade, c-cutter, and arrow, which gives you enough options to work with to get rid of your root clog.

 - The most affordable drain auger in this guide